LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 -------------------------------------------------------------------------------------------------

-# 🟩 1.
-Why This Matters:
+🟩 1.
+Why This Matters?

 🔸 Signals in Templates: Less Boilerplate <br>
 🔸 Smarter Change Detection: Updating Only What's Needed <br>
 🔸 Signal can work with ZoneJS (zoneless) <br>